LaxarJS/laxar/docs/manuals/project_from_scratch.md

 ```

 This feature is _opt-in_ to avoid involuntary exposure of your application's inner workings, and to minimize performance and load-time overhead when tools are not actually needed.

+## Next Steps

+Of course, you are going to add widgets, usually using one or several technology adapters, which can also be installed using npm.
+Then, you may want to setup transpilation using _Babel_, and possibly separate CSS bundling using the webpack _ExtractCssPlugin_.
+Again, have a look at existing projects, such as the [LaxarJS ShopDemo](https://github.com/LaxarJS/shop-demo) for guidance, and/or consult the docs for the respective tools.